 Jotunheim: Home of the Giants

 Jotunheim (Old Norse: “Jötunheimr or Útgarðr”) is the home of the giants (also called Jotuns).
 They are the sworn enemies of the Aesir.
-Jotunheim consist mostly of rocks, wilderness and dense forests, so the giants lives from the fish in the rivers, and the animals in the forest, because there is no fertile land in Jotunheim.
-The whole world was created from the corpse of the first giant, named Ymir.
-It was Odin and his brothers Vili and Ve, who killed Ymir.
+Jotunheim consists mostly of rocks, wilderness, and dense forests, and it lies in the snowy regions on the outermost shores of the ocean.
+Because of this, the giants live mostly from the fish from the rivers, and the animals from the forest, because there is no fertile land in Jotunheim.